sophiemiddleton/DTCode/README.md

 detector contains the option source, this choice will be shown only when the MCA is running.
 If the source is not installed, this choice will not be shown.

-Serial port can be read using the python library "serial": https://pyserial.readthedocs.io/en/latest/pyserial.html
+Serial port can be read using the python library "serial": https://pyserial.readthedocs.io/en/latest/pyserial.html .

+When in the MCA mode to communicate with the device:

+* S Stops Counting
+* G Go, Starts counting
+* C Clears MCA memory
+* D Downloads the MCA memory